What is a whistleblower, and how should SMEs handle a whistleblowing situation?

 We read about whistleblowers in the press, with many of them unfortunately forced out of organisations for speaking out.

-As a small or medium business, how do you cope when one of your workers speaks out?
-How do you deal with the issues they raise?
-And how do you treat the worker so they aren’t unfairly discriminated against?
+As a small business, you might wonder how you'd manage the situation if an employee spoke out about wrongdoing.
+How should you deal with the issues they raise?
+And how do you make sure the worker raising the alarm isn't unfairly discriminated against?

 An employee can make a disclosure in different situations such as where a criminal offence has been committed, financial malpractice has taken place, there is a risk to health and safety or there has been a failure to comply with a legal obligation, environmental damage or a miscarriage of justice.

 However, there are certain conditions which need to be satisfied in order for it to be considered protected.
 An employee must follow the procedures laid out in the act and the disclosure must be subject to a public interest test.
 This means that it must be in the public interest to make a disclosure.

 The disclosure should usually be made to an external public body in order to be protected.
 For example, the Health and Safety Executive for health and safety matters or the Financial Conduct Authority for financial irregularities.
 A disclosure to the media will not be protected unless there is no relevant external body or the initial disclosure hasn’t received an appropriate response.

 As a responsible employer, it’s a good idea to have a whistleblowing policy in place.
 In cases like these, a lot can be at risk for both you and your employee.
 Having a policy reassures your employees that their concerns will be taken seriously, and they won’t suffer any consequences.
 It also reduces the chance of any claims being mishandled and of your company ending up fighting a tribunal case.

 You should also be genuinely supportive of any whistleblowing policy.
 Company reputations have been made (or indeed broken) by how senior management has reacted to whistleblowing scandals.

 A whistleblowing policy should include: